ericgarciaresearch/noaa_sedna/midori2.md

 NCBI GenBank databases are known to have various problems such as erroneous identification of organisms, potential lack of sequence curation, etc. This is where Midori2 can be useful for metabarcoding analyses.

-[**Midori2**](https://www.reference-midori.info/) is a set of publicly accessable, mitochondrial marker or amino acid databases (from NCBI GenBank), that have already been curated and get updated every few months.
+[**Midori2**](https://www.reference-midori.info/) is a set of publicly accessable, mitochondrial marker or amino acid databases (from NCBI GenBank), that have already been curated and gets updated every few months.
 In addition, these databases have also been pre-formatted to fit many common metabarcoding pipelines, and raw sequences are also available if your desired format is not included.

 **Key features:**